-On 25 May 2018, the General Data Protection Regulations (GDPR) will come into force in the UK.
+As of 25 May 2018 the General Data Protection Regulations (GDPR) came into force in the UK.

-From this date, all UK businesses must be compliant with the new regulations or face considerable fines.
-At Appraisd we are taking steps now to ensure we are fully GDPR compliant well before this date.
-This page explains at a high level how we are addressing some of the requirements.
+All UK businesses must be compliant with the new regulations or face considerable fines.
+At Appraisd we have taken steps to ensure we are fully GDPR compliant.
+This page explains at a high level how we have addressed some of the requirements.

 Please note that you should seek your own legal advice.
 Information provided by us must not be considered legal advice.

-Our Terms and Conditions are being amended to ensure that consent of the data subject has been obtained by the Customer.
+Our Terms and Conditions ensure that consent of the data subject has been obtained by the Customer.
 When consent is withdrawn, features in Appraisd will make it easy for a Customer Administrator to permanently delete or anonymise user data.
 We will also be providing features to ensure Customers can respond to Data Subject Access Requests.

-We will providing tools to enable Customers' Administrators to anonymise personal data in Appraisd where possible.
+We provide tools and support to enable Customers' Administrators to anonymise personal data in Appraisd where possible.
 Where not possible, Customers will be able to permanently delete personal data.